Green House End-to-End App Design Case Study

 3 of 4 users try to minimize food waste and compost whenever possible

-Based on market and user research, my personas were developed to identify the key users for the Green House App.
 Melanie Kaufman represents the Young and Conscious User and Jonathon Padilla represents the Value Added Adult.
 Understanding and defining these users helps direct product strategy.

 02.

-Product Strategy & User Experience Design
+Product Strategy & UX Design

 Critical to product adoption is creating ways to incentivize and habitually bring users back to the app.
 Through user research, I identified three experiences that will enhance and encourage use of the Green House App.